sameeruddin00/sameeruddin00/README.md

 🔍 Passionate about unlocking insights through data and driving innovation

 ## 🔭 I’m currently working on:
-- Research in building data models and predictive analytics
+- Research in building data models and predictive analytics.
 - Projects in data visualization, statistical analysis.
-- Crafting tools to turn complex data into actionable insights
+- Crafting tools to turn complex data into actionable insights.
 <!--## 🌱 I’m currently learning:
 + SAS programming
 + Genrative AI -->
 ## ⚡ Fun fact:
-+ I'm an analytical thinker and live diving into complex datasets
++ I'm an analytical thinker and live diving into complex datasets.
-+ I'm constantly learning and exploring the latest in tech and data science
++ I'm constantly learning and exploring the latest in tech and data science.

 ## 📫 Let’s connect!
 Check out my work below, or reach out to talk data!